intel/intel-ipsec-mb/test/imb-provider/README.md

 # imb-provider

 imb-provider is a test crypto provider for IPSecMB library.

+imb-provider is intended for **evaluation, development, and benchmarking only**.
+It is **not intended for production deployment**.

+For production environments, use qat-provider from QAT Engine https://github.com/intel/qat_engine.

 ## Requirements